davidjohnbaker1/davidjohnbaker/content/posts/2022-03-23-habit-tracking-success/index.md

 But the biggest win I have had basically doing this (and thinking about this recently), is that I have not had any of those "Ah, why haven't I started learning X, Y, or Z" in the past few months.
 It feels like I have more control or maybe agency in how I spend my day to day.

-The reason I am now thinking out loud about this is because I am now again working with Masters and PhD students and want to also pass on what I find to be helpful in cultivating skills in sucha unstructured enviroment where the amount that you have to do in the future often seems insurmountable.
+The reason I am now thinking out loud about this is because I am now again working with Masters and PhD students and want to also pass on what I find to be helpful in cultivating skills in such unstructured environment where the amount that you have to do in the future often seems insurmountable.
 So more posts like this to come in the future.